dequelabs/axe-core/doc/rule-proposal.md

 2. If the element has an accessible name, return false
 3. Otherwise return true

+## Best practices

+For rule design, consider the following as best practices:

+1. Rules should only have one `none` check so that the error message is specific
+2. Rules should not combine `any` and `none`, these should be broken out into separate rules
+3. Checks should each only test a single specific case (either a passing technique or a single failing test)

 ## Template

 Use this template when creating the issue: